-Find more on our Google site!
+Find research news and much more on our Google site!

 Research in the Liu Group at the University of Louisville (UofL) consists of spectroscopic studies on small (but not simple!) molecules using high-resolution laser systems.
 Our high-resolution laser-spectroscopy studies center on the detection and characterization of reactive chemical intermediates, e.g., free radicals and molecules in excited electronic states.
 The spectroscopic techniques employed in our experiments include laser-induced fluorescence / dispersed fluorescence (LIF/DF) and cavity ring-down (CRD) spectroscopy.
 We are also developing a novel cavity-enhanced two-photon double-resonance spectroscopy technique with our state-of-the-art laser systems to study molecular dark states.
 These studies lead to a quantitative understanding of molecular structure and dynamics and the nature of chemical bonding.
 Unambiguous identification and analysis of the experimentally obtained spectra is a prerequisite to subsequent work on the chemical reactions that involve chemical reaction intermediates.
 Recently, we have investigated metal-containing molecules that are promising candidates for direct laser cooling and the search for new physics.
 We are particularly interested in molecular species with the Jahn-Teller (JT) effect and the pseudo-Jahn-Teller (pJT) effect, vibronic (vibrational-electronic) interactions that cause spontaneous distortion of the symmetry of polyatomic molecules.
 Our group also develops spectroscopic models to analyze the rotational and fine structure of open-shell molecules (free radicals) in degenerate and nearly degenerate states subject to JT, pJT, and spin-orbit (SO) interactions.
 Quantum chemistry calculations using the density functional theory (DFT), complete active space self-consistent field (CASSCF), and coupled-cluster (CC) methods are used to help understand the energy level structure of molecules and to predict and simulate experimentally obtained spectra.